 There is an alternative way to access WordPress through cPanel, a control panel of your web SSD hosting or application host.

 This option is ideal when there are problems when accessing the administration account.
-These can be loss of user, passwords that can not be recovered, or the website is protected.
+These can be loss of user, passwords that can not be recovered, or the website being protected.

 When finding any of these faults the process with cPanel consists of: